A non curable medical condition/syndrome that causes chronic musculoskeletal pain and fatigue in the muscles, tendons and ligaments.

 - Lessen fatigue & gain new energy

-- Improve all body systems; circulation, oxygen in the blood, organ health, lymph,
+- Improve all body systems; circulation, digestion, hormone, lymph etc.

-- Reduce stress & anxiety & aid depression through deep breathing & meditative movement (activation of the parasympathetic nervous system)
+- Reduce stress, anxiety and the symptoms of depression through deep breathing & slow movement (activation of the parasympathetic nervous system and slowing down of the central nervous system)

 The practices of Tai Chi and Qigong are gentle ways to approach exercise when living with fibromyalgia.
 The movements can be adapted to the ebb and flow of each student’s health baseline, from lying down to seated and standing.
-Students will learn what makes the Classical Chinese movement arts both powerful and relaxing.
+The Classical Chinese movement arts are both powerful and relaxing.
 A high importance is placed on a correctly aligned posture relating to life long physiological health.
 There is a difference between good and bad pain which Tai Chi and Qigong help to teach, so the students can exercise in a healthy and appropriate way.
-When learning the movements, students also learn about pain as an observation tool and how to pace and manage fatigue.
+When learning the movements, students also learn about pain as an observation tool and how to pace and manage chronic fatigue.

 Here is a good resource for fibromyalgia